Ilya114/Box64Droid/README.md

 You can choose to use environment variables, there are 3 files, `dxvk.conf`, `Box86.conf` and `DXVK_env.conf`.
 These files are created and found in the internal storage inside the Box4Droid folder right after the first run of Box86.

-The `Box86.conf` file is for you to use the Box86 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#box86_dynarec_fastround-) .
+The `Box86.conf` file is for you to use the Box86 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#) .
 You can add as many variables as you like.
+In this file, there is the `res` variable, in it you put the same resolution that you chose in Termux-x11, otherwise the screen content may be cut off or there may be borders on the screen.

 The `DXVK_env.conf` file is for you to use the environment variables referring to [DXVK_HUD](https://github.com/doitsujin/dxvk#hud), in addition to other settings.